SyncSphere7/syncsphere-global/README.md

 This project is proprietary software owned by SyncSphere AI Agency.
 All rights reserved.

-For licensing inquiries, please contact: legal@syncsphere.ai
+For licensing inquiries, please contact: legal@syncsphereofficial.com

 ## 🌟 Why Choose SyncSphere?